gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Quotas is a list of references to Quota objects in the same or another namespace.</p>
+<p>Quotas is a list of references to Quota objects in the same or another namespace.
+This field is immutable.</p>
 </td>
 </tr>
 <tr>